July 4 Gunman Planned Attack For Weeks, Wore Womens Clothing: Police - UrduPoint

 July 4 Gunman Planned Attack For Weeks, Wore Women's Clothing: Police

-Robert Crimo, 21, who lived in Highwood, just north of Highland Park, where the shooting occurred, was arrested Monday after six people were killed and more than 30 wounded during an Independence Day parade.
+Robert Crimo, 21, whose family lives in Highwood, just north of Highland Park, where the shooting occurred, was arrested Monday after six people were killed and more than 30 wounded during an Independence Day parade.

-Police spokesman Christopher Covelli said no motive had been established for the attack, in which the gunman fired dozens of semi-automatic rounds from a rooftop into the crowd of paradegoers.
+Deputy police chief Christopher Covelli said no motive had been established for the attack, in which the gunman sprayed the crowd with dozens of semi-automatic rounds fired from a rooftop.

-"We do believe Crimo pre-planned this attack for several weeks," and that he acted alone, Covelli said.
+"We do believe Crimo pre-planned this attack for several weeks," Covelli said.

-"We have no information to suggest at this point it was racially motivated, motivated by religion or any other protected status."
-Covelli said the gunman accessed the roof of a business overlooking the parade route using a fire escape and fired more than 70 rounds from a rifle "similar to an AR-15" that he had purchased legally.
+"He brought a high-powered rifle to this parade, he accessed the roof of a business via a fire escape ladder and began opening fire.

 "How did somebody become this angry, this hateful to then take it out on innocent people who literally were just having a family day out?"
 Rotering asked.